eclipse-velocitas/velocitas-docs/content/en/docs/concepts/python_vehicle_app_sdk/_index.md

 ## Vehicle App abstraction

 `Vehicle Apps` are inherited from the `VehicleApp` base class.
-This enables the `Vehicle App` to use the Publish & subscribe messaging and the Vehicle Data Broker.
+This enables the `Vehicle App` to use the Publish & subscribe messaging and the KUKSA Data Broker.

 The `Vehicle Model` instance is passed to the `__init__` method of the `VehicleApp` class and should be stored in a `self.vehicle` attribute, to be used in event handler functions.

-Finally, the `run()` method of the `VehicleApp` class is called to start the `Vehicle App` and register all MQTT topic and Vehicle Data Broker subscriptions.
+Finally, the `run()` method of the `VehicleApp` class is called to start the `Vehicle App` and register all MQTT topic and Data Broker subscriptions.
 The subscriptions are based on `asyncio`, which makes it necessary to call the `run()` method with an active `asyncio event_loop`.

 A typical skeleton of a `Vehicle App` looks like this: